iter8-tools/docs/docs/tutorials/abn/abn.md

 [Create a new dashboard](http://localhost:3000/dashboards) by *import*.
 Do so by pasting the contents of this [JSON definition](https://gist.githubusercontent.com/Alan-Cha/aa4ba259cc4631aafe9b43500502c60f/raw/034249f24e2c524ee4e326e860c06149ae7b2677/gistfile1.txt) into the box and *load* it.
 Associate it with the JSON API data source defined above.

 The Iter8 dashboard allows you to compare the behavior of the two versions of the backend component against each other and select a winner.
-Since user requests are being by the load generation script, the values in the report may change over time.
+Since user requests are being sent by the load generation script, the values in the report may change over time.

 Once a winner is identified, the winner can be promoted, and the candidate version deleted.

 ## Promote candidate version

-To promote the candidate version (`backend-candidate-1`), first update the primary version, `backend` using the new image.
+To promote the candidate version (`backend-candidate-1`), first update the primary version, `backend`, using the new image.
 You can also overwrite any metadata describing the version.

 ```shell
 kubectl set image deployment/backend abn-sample-backend=iter8/abn-sample-backend:0.13-v2